+Problems reported by environment- and nature protection civil organizations:

+In our standpoint these standalone procedures mean a significant and continuous decline in the rights of participation and harm the spirit of the Treaty.
+The main problem is that there is basically no restriction or supervision mechanism on what investment the government deems to be of national priority.
+Practice shows that these exceptional processes are used more and more frequently.

 The provisions of Article 6 are implemented in Hungary in the following manner.
 The relevant annexes to the Government Decree determine the activities that are subject, unconditionally or subject to certain conditions, to EIA.
 These annexes cover a range of activities broader than laid down in the Convention, or apply thresholds lower than those in the Convention.

+Problems reported by environment- and nature protection civil organizations:

+In practice impact assessment obligation is rarely issued by authority decisions as the authorities interpret the significant environmental impact very narrowly.
 To commence an activity subject to EIA, a so-called “environmental permit” has to be obtained, or where the activity also falls under the scope of the IPPC but out of the EIA rules, an integrated environmental permit has to be sought.
+In latter case the rules of environmental impact assessment also prevail.

 Early and effective information/participation is already ensured in the preliminary phase of the EIA procedure (screening) and - if asked by the environment utilizer - in the framework of preliminary consultations.
-Following the submission by the developer of the application for a permit and the preliminary assessment and consultation documentation, the competent environmental, nature conservation and water inspectorate publishes a public notice at its premises and on its website.
+Following the submission by the developer of the application for a permit and the preliminary assessment and consultation documentation, the competent environmental authority (environmental and nature conservation department of the relevant government office) publishes a public notice at its premises and on its website.
 The content of the public notice is defined by the Administrative Procedures Code and the Government Decree, in accordance with the relevant provisions of the Convention.
+At the same time the environmental authority publishes the full permit documentation and its later submitted annexes on the website - in the case of deficiencies.

-The preliminary assessment and consultation documentation, the original application for a permit as well as the public notice are also forwarded to the offices of the municipalities concerned who have to ensure access to these documents at designated premises and have to publicize the project through posting bills or any other appropriate way.
+The preliminary assessment and consultation documentation, the original application for a permit as well as the public notice are also forwarded to the offices of the municipalities concerned, who have to ensure access to these documents at designated premises and have to publicize the project through posting bills or any other appropriate way.
 The public concerned may inspect the documents and submit comments in writing within 21 days of publication.

-During the preliminary assessment –as per the relevant regulation of the Ket.- public hearing must be held if at least 50 clients or 5 environmental protection civil organizations are partaking in the procedure.
+During preliminary assessment procedures, a public hearing must be held if there are at least 50 clients or 5 civil organizations participating in the process.

 The environmental authority also grants access to additional information; when made available, access is granted to the hearing minutes, positions of administrative authorities and expert opinions.

-The amendment to Government Decree 314/2005 (XII.
-25.) on environmental impact assessment and the uniform environmental licensing procedure affects public participation:

-the operator may file an application to the inspectorate for a preliminary assessment, even if it is planning the conducting of activity which is in compliance with the activity specified in Annex 3, but it fails to reach the threshold or fulfil the criterion determined therein.
+The user of the environment may submit a request for preliminary examination to the environmental authority, even in case his planned activity corresponds the activities in Annex 3, but it does not reach the threshold specified in that or criteria contained therein are not met.

-According to Appendix 3. of the governmental decree, activities that do not reach the minimum level specified in appendix 3, or the requirements laid down in said appendix are not fulfilled in cases specified by governmental decree, the inspectorate, without any pre inspection process will inspect through other authority (water law) or professional authority procedure, if the activity has presumably caused environmental effects.
+According to Annex 3 of the Government Decree, in case of transaction which does not reach the threshold set out in Annex 3 or the conditions of the activity laid down in that is not met, in cases provided for the government regulation, the environment protection authority (without preliminary examination procedures) investigates in different proceedings (eg. construction, water law) whether there will be any significant environmental effects or not.
+If the environmental authority states that the expected environmental impacts of the activity is serious, environmental permits are necessary based on environmental impact assessment procedure.

-If the inspectorate has ruled, through the authority or professional authority procedure that the activity may cause considerable environmental effect, then based on the environmental impact assessment, an environmental permit is required.